ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-f me, seeing I am but a stranger.&#x27; He
+of me, seeing I am but a stranger.&#x27; He
 returned the book pointing to the 3rd
 Epistle of John, 12th verse—&#x27; Having
 many things to write unto you, I would